 Occupations that require continuous standing, such as retail, teaching or nursing, are also common contributing factors.

 Varicose veins are often swollen and appear raised on the surface of the skin while twisting painfully just below the surface.
 They swell due to a reversal of blood flow that increases the pressure inside the vessel.

 These veins can cause cosmetic dissatisfaction and make you feel self-conscious about exposing your legs.
 They can even complicate your health since the unhealthy veins are taking blood from surrounding healthy veins and delaying blood return to the heart.

 On the other hand, spider veins are smaller and typically appear as red, blue, or purplish veins snaking crookedly but visibly just below the skin.
 Although smaller, they are also considered undesirable.

 The removal of spider veins or varicose veins will actually improve your circulation and prevent new veins for appearing as you age – besides resulting in clear, smooth skin.

 Because of the experience and expertise of Dr. Goldman and the rest of our world-class board-certified dermatologists, our practice offers a variety of cutting-edge, safe, and highly effective vein treatment options to eliminate unwanted veins.
 In fact, our doctors combine over 100 years of dermatologic experience at our San Diego office.
 Since the practice was founded, we have treated more than 150,000 patients for a vast array of skin conditions.

 When you visit our La Jolla office, our experts will address your concerns and learn your aesthetic goals before creating the right leg vein treatment plan for you.
-To see how we can help you, schedule a consultation today at Cosmetic Laser Dermatology.
+For more information, visit ncbi.nlm.nih.gov or schedule a consultation today at Cosmetic Laser Dermatology.

 Cosmetic Laser Dermatology is proud to offer our patients a variety of vein removal treatment methods, which include the following: